Business Law

 Governance and Control Structure

-An operating agreement defines ownership percentages, capital contributions, profit allocations, voting thresholds, and management authority.
-It determines whether the company is member managed or manager managed and establishes what decisions require majority, supermajority, or unanimous approval.
+An operating agreement should define ownership percentages, capital contributions, profit allocations, management authority, and voting thresholds.
+It should also establish whether the company is member managed or manager managed and identify which actions require majority, supermajority, or unanimous approval.
+These structural decisions are part of the business formation and governance process and should be addressed at the time the LLC is organized.

 Transfer Restrictions and Ownership Protection

-Operating agreements should restrict transfers of membership interests to prevent unwanted partners.
-Without clear restrictions, ownership interests may pass through divorce, bankruptcy, inheritance, or creditor action to someone the remaining members never intended to be in business with.
+Operating agreements should restrict transfers of membership interests so the remaining members are not forced into business with an unwanted partner.
+Without clear restrictions, interests may pass through divorce, bankruptcy, inheritance, creditor action, or other involuntary events to someone the company never intended to admit as an owner.
+Many operating agreements incorporate or reference a separate buy-sell agreement governing how membership interests change hands.

 Deadlock, Disputes, and Exit Planning

-Coordination with buy-sell planning ensures that death, disability, retirement, or withdrawal does not destabilize the company.
-For long-term ownership alignment with estate planning, see our Business Succession Planning page.
+Coordination with buy sell planning is especially important where the members want an orderly path for death, disability, retirement, withdrawal, or removal.
+For longer term ownership planning, see our Business Succession Planning page.

 Single Member and Family LLCs